open/close all folders

 - House and the ducklings do this in the opening sequence of House.

 - Appears in Criminal Minds.
 Most seasons have an opening sequence that ends with this (although a few cut out Garcia and one cut out Rossi, putting that person in a separate box on the side.
-The current season (7) has the whole team lined up at a hearing in the season premier.
+The recently concluded Season 9 has the team being briefed on a case.
 The opening sequence always ends with the whole team standing together in front of the title card.

 - Warehouse 13, especially in S3 when that is literally the ENTIRE OPENING.

-- A deconstruction: In Sakura Taisen, after every battle, the heroines (and hero) pose for a photo with the tagline "Shouri no POSE, kime!"
-(Roughly, "Victory Pose, Set!")
-The hero finds this somewhat awkward the first couple of times it happens.
-Every time new characters are introduced, they also find it incredibly dumb - but a couple of battles later, they're happily joining in.
-The high-water mark is in the third game, where the hero is assigned to command a new team of girls - and is left as the only one posing, whilst his new comrades-in-arms recoil in horror.
+- Playfully deconstructed in Sakura Wars; after every battle, the heroines (and hero) pose for a photo with the tagline "Shouri no POSE, kime!"
+(Roughly, "Victory Pose, Go!").
+Ogami finds this somewhat awkward the first couple of times it happens.
+Every time new characters are introduced, they also find it incredibly dumb – but a couple of battles later, they're happily joining in.
+The high-water mark is in the third game, where Ogami is assigned to command a new team of girls – and is left as the only one posing, whilst his new comrades-in-arms recoil in confusion.

 - Most Backyard Sports games.